ketkiambekar/google-hash-code-2021/Traffic/README.md

 This was the qualifying challenge at the google hash code 2021.
-The problem statement can be viewed at
+The problem statement is defined in the hashcode_2021_online_qualifications.pdf file.

 ### Software Requirements:
 Python3.x